 What artistic techniques did Vermeer use in this painting?

-What is the significance of the woman's expression in the painting?
+What is the significance of the pearl necklace in the painting?

-How does Vermeer use light in "Woman with a Pearl Necklace"?
+What role does light play in "Woman with a Pearl Necklace"?

-How does "Woman with a Pearl Necklace" fit into Vermeer's overall body of work?
+How does "Woman with a Pearl Necklace" compare to Vermeer’s other works?